-Political Support Policy & Procedures
+Political Support Policies & Procedures

 Stakeholders, political organizations and others regularly approach us to support civic and political activities.
 Our board of directors and executive leadership encourage involvement in activities that advance the company’s goals and improve the communities where we work and live.
 To confirm alignment with our public policy objectives and business goals, we regularly review the scope of such activities.